DSkrzypiec/blogImpl/content/post/home-db/index.md

 ## Security and backups

+As I stated before security is one of most crucial aspects of this project.
+I could do local backups on my HD and SSD drives but preferably I'd like to have safe backups on the Web to be able to reach for those outside my home or even on new device.
+If only there would be some safe and anonymous way to do online backups...

+Fortunately there is [Tarsnap](https://www.tarsnap.com/) - *"Online
+backups for the truly paranoid"* by Dr. Colin Percival.
+It's a tool for secure and efficient online backups.
+Tarsnap security is based on *key file* which is generated during account setup.
+Only person with that key file can access your backups.
+The key file is generated locally on the client's device.
+Therefore even Tarsnap cannot restore your backups in case when you lost your key file.
+It uses very strong encryption, details can be read [here](https://www.tarsnap.com/crypto.html).
+It also a have cool feature which is deduplication.
+Only new bytes in comparison to previous backup are compressed, encrypted and send onto servers.

+Tarsnap works under UNIX-like OS.
+On my main PC I use Linux so everything went smooth.
+I've tested it also on my Windows Laptop using Windows Subsystem for Linux and Ubuntu 20 to configure Tarsnap.
+Once again there wasn't any problems.
+Note that on the Windows box I had to put my original key file from my main PC.
+Generating new key would create a new namespace for backups even under the same Tarsnap account.

+Besides secure backups *Home App* is hosted on my local (home) network and also authentication is setup.
+So even someone would get into my network during application is listening then he/she have to also hack the *Home App*.
+That is very unlikely.

+Even if someone would steal my main PC and brute force my password and finally get hands on my personal data that is still better then stealing my physical documents.
+Backup can be restored with no cost.
+"Restoring" physical documents wouldn't probably be possible in many cases without having *Home DB*.

 ## Summary

 Having **Home DB** makes me feel secure and be in control of my personal